 The club was originally formed as Coke-Bangpra Chonburi FC in 1989.
-The name came from their sponsors and the Bang Phra district in the town of Sri Racha in Chonburi province where they were located.
+The name came from their sponsors and the Bang Phra district in the town of Sri Racha in Chonburi province, where they were located.

-For several seasons ‘The Dolphins’ played their football in the third-tier Regional League, before winning promotion to Division One for the 2007 campaign.
+For several seasons, ‘The Dolphins’ played their football in the third-tier Regional League, before winning promotion to Division One for the 2007 campaign.
 In their first season at the new level, Coke-Bangpra finished as runners-up and won promotion to the Thai Premier League.

 The club moved to Pattaya in 2009 and into the Nongprue Stadium as they changed their name.
-Many exiled Europeans began to support the club, as attendances increased.
+Many exiled Europeans began to support the club as attendances increased.

 Grand plans were unveiled to move to a state-of-the-art 20,000-capacity stadium midway through 2010, which also included other sporting facilities.
 However, money ran out after construction began, so the club remained at Nongprue.

 After a couple of decent seasons, United struggled in 2012 before being relegated at the end of the 2013 season, as leading scorer Rod Dyachenco could only muster seven goals.
-At the end of the campaign, Red Bull announced that they would be looking to buy the club and invest heavily in it after the previous owners put it up for sale.
+At the end of the campaign, Red Bull announced that it would be looking to buy the club and invest heavily in it after the previous owners put it up for sale.

 The 2014 season in the second tier proved to be a disappointment as United finished in fourteenth place.
-This led to drastic action as the club was sold to Enigma Sport Ventures (ESV), the sporting arm of the Enigma Global.
+This led to drastic action as the club was sold to Enigma Sport Ventures (ESV), the sporting arm of Enigma Global.
 The company immediately looked to improve fortunes with the appointment of Brit, Sean Luke Sainsbury as head coach.

 He previously worked for Muang Thong as a Reserves and Academy Head Coach.
-Nong Prue was renamed Dolphin Stadium and had new seating installed behind the goals, while the club colours' changed to a darker shade of blue and white, and a new logo was introduced.
+Nong Prue was renamed Dolphin Stadium and had new seating installed behind the goals, while the club colours changed to a darker shade of blue and white, and a new logo was introduced.

 In 2018, the club's final season, United finished in eighth position with Lukian as the top scorer.